200ok-ch/p_slides/README.md

 ## dead simple way to create semantic, nice to look at slides

   * forget about styling, only think about content
+  * p_slides is static files only, it doesn't need a server, installed software, pre-compilation or a special editor (unless of course *your* favorite and very special editor!)
+  * for editing and presenting, there are no external dependencies - it's just a html file (therefore it can easily be put into version control for example)
+  * it's extendable and supports themes(for more, see [extendability](#extendability))
   * write markdown (uses [showdown.js](https://github.com/coreyti/showdown))
   * slides are automatically styled nicely (uses [twitter bootstrap](http://twitter.github.com/bootstrap/))
   * code samples are syntactically highlighted (uses [jquery syntax](https://github.com/ioquatix/jquery-syntax))